JialongSong1997/Transistor-Level-A2-Trojan-Anomaly-Detection-Method/README.md

-# Transistor-Level-A2-Trojan-Anomaly-Detection-Method
-This repository provides a two-stage framework for  transistor-level A2 hardware Trojan detection based on graph analysis and unsupervised anomaly screening.
 # Transistor-Level A2 Trojan Detection via Isolation Forest and VF2

 This repository provides a two-stage framework for **transistor-level A2 hardware Trojan detection** based on **graph analysis** and **unsupervised anomaly screening**.